 Lecturer in Spanish (E&S) (Penryn)

 Jordina is a Lecturer in Spanish and, since September 2017, the College of Humanities has trusted her with the launch and coordination of the Foreign Language Centre's expansion in Penryn, the university campus in Cornwall.
-She teaches Spanish language at all levels there and coordinates a langauge provision which includes French as well.
-She is involved in the design of the new short language courses which the university is offering to the Ministry of Defense.
+She teaches Spanish language at all levels there and coordinates a langauge provision which includes French and Mandarin as well.
+She is also involved in the design of the new short language courses that the university is offering to the Ministry of Defence.

 She held a Lectureship in Hispanic Studies in the Department of Modern Languages and co-ordinated the Evening Language Programme within the university's Foreign Language Centre between 2013 and 2017.
-She has also organised the Spanish DELE Exams since the FLC became an Instituto Cervantes-accredited Exam Centre in 2016.
+She organised Spanish DELE Exams for two academic years since the FLC became an Instituto Cervantes-accredited Exam Centre in 2016.

 Her main research interest is the learning and teaching of foreign languages and, specially, the Content and Language Integrated Learning (CLIL) methodology .
 Additionally, at an institutional level, she is particularly committed to embed employability skills and research culture not only at degree level but also in the curriculum of university-wide language programmes.

-Within Catalan Studies, her work focuses mainly on Visual and Popular Culture and this has deeply influenced the most successful culturally-related activities that she has organised at Exeter so far: a concert on Catalan protest songs and a storytelling event.
+Within Catalan Studies, her work focuses mainly on Visual and Popular Culture and this has deeply influenced some of the culturally-related activities that she has organised at Exeter so far: a concert on Catalan protest songs and a storytelling event.

 Finally, with regard to student engagement and university outreach, the most successful cultural activities I have organised at Exeter so far have been Pau Alabajos' concert on Catalan protest songs and a storytelling event about Pere Calders' short stories.

 I currently teach:

 PLS2230 -Spanish Intermediate One